danbz/aesthetic-programming/0-Preface/readme.md

 (Note: Adrian Mackenzie’s iterative working process makes a good further example of this approach, see https://github.com/datapractice/machinelearners; Machine Learners: Archaeology of a Data Practice (MIT Press 2017).
 Mackenzie makes a point of explaining his emulation of the scientific and engineering publication conventions, as “auto-archaeology” as he puts it in the preface, to indicate how the object of study is fully integrated into the analysis.)
 Indeed text is in code (in the ways that it is made human-readable) and code is in text (in the use of the text editor, interfaces and online platforms we use to render these thoughts.
 More will be said on this towards the end of the book when we discuss machine learning in detail.).
 Suffice to say for now that writing and coding are entangled in these ways is centrally what this book is about, and neither are to be privileged above the other: we learn one from the other, and vice versa.

+- how is it different from introduction to programming

 // The perversity of writing a book about coding does not go unnoticed either, especially when chunks of code are displayed on the page...
 (find notes on this).